Wayne Thiebaud, painter of lush colors and textures, has passed away | National entertainment - ExBulletin

 In landscape, his most famous subject was the city of San Francisco, whose steep hills he portrayed fantastically, with dramatic angles and crisp shadows.

-Originally, I painted straight on the streets, trying to get the kind of drama I felt about the city and its vertiginous (stunning) character, he told NewsHour.
+Originally, I painted directly on the streets, trying to get the kind of drama I felt about the city and its dizzying (stunning) character, he told NewsHour.

 But it didn’t seem to work … Reality was one thing but fantasy or exploration of it was another.